tinode/tindroid/README.md

 Beta-quality software.
 What works:

-* Send and receive messages in p2p or group chats.
+* Send and receive messages one-on-one or in group chats.
 * Register new accounts.
-* Start new group chats.
+* Start new chats.
-* Edit group chat parameters.
+* Edit chat parameters.
 * In-app presence notifications.
 * Unread message counters.
 * Typing indicators.